Data Centers in Dresden

 Natural Disaster Risk

-Dresden has a very low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-This minimizes the threat of environmental disruptions to data center operations.
+Dresden has a low natural disaster risk profile, with an overall INFORM Risk score of 2.6 out of 10, as of September 2025.
+The primary environmental risks are localized and manageable.

-- Drought: A minor consideration with potential long-term impacts on water availability for cooling, but not an immediate operational threat.
+- Drought: A minor risk with potential impacts on water resources.